- Entertainment and Media»

 - Monty Python Live at the Hollywood Bowl

 - Monty Python's The Meaning of Life

 Carol Burnett Show Members

 Tim Conway and Harvey Korman

 Tim (original name Tom) Conway was discovered by Steve Allen on a local Cleveland show and went on to entertain audiences in McHale's Navy and as an accident-prone ensign. he joined The Carol Burnet Show and perfected such talent as falling up a flight of stairs in slow motion and playing a midget.

 Harvey Korman was showcased on the hilarious Danny Kaye Show in the 1960s, worked on The Carol Burnett Show and Tim Conway's TV comedy shows, and made films with Mel Brooks, including Blazing Saddles.
 Mr. Brooks had played The 1000 year Old Man on the old Syd Ceasar Show and the Steve Allen Tonight Show.

-Both commedians won several Emmies and other awards, and Mr. Korman was recognized as well for portraying Bud Abbott in a drama about comedians
+Both comedians won several Emmy Awards and other honors, and Mr. Korman was recognized as well for portraying Bud Abbott in a drama about comedians.

 © 2008 Patty Inglish